Nikhil & Pankaja Sikkim and Darjeeling Trip with Thrillophilia

 Package Booked: Wonders of Gangtok | Journey Through Lakes & Tibetan Heritage

 Some mountain trips stay with you even after you’ve come back because of the way they made you feel, and some feel like they were destined to happen.
-Nikhil and Pankaja's journey to Gangtok and Darjeeling turned out to be both of these.
+Nikhil's and Pankaja's journey to Gangtok and Darjeeling turned out to be both of these.

-Over five days, they traversed the twisty mountain roads, quiet monasteries, high altitude lakes sitting among the clouds, and small villages that slowed down life quite naturally.
+Over five days, they traversed the twisty mountain roads, quiet monasteries, high-altitude lakes sitting among the clouds, and small villages that slowed down life quite naturally.

 Gangtok Welcomed Them with Mountain Roads and Calm Evenings